dannywillems/scala-micro-service-user/README.md

 # scala-micro-service-user

-Micro service for basic user management, written in Scala and using PostgreSQL.
+Micro service for basic user management through a REST API, written in Scala and using PostgreSQL.
+Users are identified by email.

+## REST API

+`POST /create`: create a user and return the generated ID.
+`GET /check`: check if the given email and password match.
+`GET /exists`: return true if the given email exists.
+`PUT /update`: update the given user information.
+`PUT /update_password`: update the password for the given user.
+`GET /user`: update the user with the given email.

 ## Configuration.